fbpx

 DIET | Omnivores – small prey, fruits, vegetation, bugs, and fish

-• Tayras are a part of the mustelidae family, related to weasels, otters, badgers, and wolverines.
+• Tayras are a part of the Mustelidae family, related to weasels, otters, badgers, and wolverines.

 • They are mainly nocturnal animals.